joshostblom/Java-Genetic-Sequence-Multi-Tool/README.md

 You may use the driver provided or you can use the Sequence class to use sequences within your own program.
 The program accepts file input (including FASTA) or manual sequence input.

+Program was tested using a batch file a on Windows operating system.
+Program was created using IntelliJ integrated development enviroment.
+Citation: JetBrains.
+IntelliJ IDEA.
+2021.

 Functions include:
 - Transfering sequence to RNA from DNA or vice versa.
 - Getting the reverse strand, complimentary strand, or reverse complimentary strand.